5.0 out of 5 stars Marketing for a sustainable business that promotes common good, February 4, 2010

 "Dan, Thank you for having Shel as your guest -- he is informative and generous in sharing his information; he seems to be a person who is walking his talk!
 Here are some ways that I will put his ideas into action: I will create a pledge campaign around my new book: The Gift of the Acorn; and I will now use the amazon strategy in a way that feel "right" to me.
 Thanks, thanks for your part, Dan, in bringing these great guests to us."

-—Susyn Reeve, http://www.choosepeaceandhappiness.com
+—Susyn Reeve, https://www.choosepeaceandhappiness.com

 "Shel's information made me realize that I am doing a lot of things right and there are a few new tricks that I will start using immediately.
 Thanks again for another excellent teleseminar."

-Bette Daoust, Ph.D., Chief Knowledge Officer, http://www.BizMechanix.com
+Bette Daoust, Ph.D., Chief Knowledge Officer, https://www.BizMechanix.com

 "Terrific teleseminar today with Shel Horowitz!
 I especially found value in the tips on creating the 'big idea' and getting my blog noticed by search engines.
 Thank you for letting me listen in on your conversation with Shel."